swainasish/web_bio/README.md

-# Welcome to my profile
+# WELCOME TO MY PROFILE
 # About ME

 * Myself Asish, Ph.D. student at Indian Institute of Technology, Jodhpur.
 Currently, my primary research interest lies in solving biological problems by developing computational and statistical tools.